CZhouLab/BAMBI/README.md

 ## Dependency Docker Option

-We also provide the Docker option for BAMBI usage.
-After you install docker, you can pull our image by:
+We provide a Docker option for BAMBI usage.
+After installing Docker, you can pull our image by:

 ```bash
 docker pull billyzh/bambi_public:latest